Propionic acid

-Propionic acid (/proʊpiˈɒnɪk/, from the Greek words πρῶτος : prōtos, meaning "first", and πίων : píōn, meaning "fat"; also known as propanoic acid) is a naturally occurring carboxylic acid with chemical formula CH_{3}CH_{2}CO_{2}H. It is a liquid with a pungent and unpleasant smell somewhat resembling body odor.
+Propionic acid (/proʊpiˈɒnɪk/, from the Greek words πρῶτος : prōtos, meaning "first", and πίων : píōn, meaning "fat"; also known as propanoic acid) is a naturally occurring carboxylic acid with chemical formula CH_{3}CH_{2}CO_{2}H. It is an oily liquid with a pungent and unpleasant smell.
 The anion CH_{3}CH_{2}CO_{2}^{−} as well as the salts and esters of propionic acid are known as propionates or propanoates.
+Propionic acid is the third simplest carboxylic acid, with the first two being formic acid and acetic acid.

 About half of the world production of propionic acid is consumed as a preservative for both animal feed and food for human consumption.
 It is also useful as an intermediate in the production of other chemicals, especially polymers.

 History

 Propionic acid was first described in 1844 by Johann Gottlieb, who found it among the degradation products of sugar.
 Over the next few years, other chemists produced propionic acid by different means, none of them realizing they were producing the same substance.
 In 1847, French chemist Jean-Baptiste Dumas established all the acids to be the same compound, which he called propionic acid, from the Greek words πρῶτος (prōtos), meaning first, and πίων (piōn), meaning fat, because it is the smallest H(CH_{2})nCOOH acid that exhibits the properties of the other fatty acids, such as producing an oily layer when salted out of water and having a soapy potassium salt.